 Often it is problematic to distinguish me’ae from the foundations of houses – paepae.
 Me’ae are distinguished by the presence of large banyan trees (aoa), growing among the stones of the structure.
 To add to the eerie feel in this place, among the aerial roots of these giant trees were hidden human skeletons.
 Now they have decayed, only skulls are found among the roots.

 For the most part, me’ae consist of three levels, where each level may have several terraces.

-The upper level often contains a stone-clad structure which is surrounded by a row of upright stone slabs.
+The upper level often contains a stone-clad structure that is surrounded by a row of upright stone slabs.
 Some of these upright stones may be adorned with petroglyphs.
 Much used material here is ke’etu – a red or yellow volcanic tuff.
 The highest platform contains a set of sacred sculptures – tiki.

 Me’ae Iipona – unique monument

 Me’ae Iipona is located in a river valley at the foot of a steep cliff.
 This complex, more than 5,000 m² large site contains 18 (!) stone sculptures (tiki) and two stones with petroglyphs.
 This is the highest concentration of tiki statues in Marquesas.

 Tiki is a characteristic element of Polynesian culture.
 These are statues made of a single piece of wood or stone.
 Tiki sculptures, in general, have an extension into the ground to keep them stable.